By Patricia Belyea

 When Ayako’s husband became terminally ill, she cared for him in their home.
 Although Ayako prayed for a miracle, he slipped away.
 In his will to their sons and daughter, her husband wrote: I would like to ask you to take good care of your mother and let her continue to create her works.

 After losing her husband, Ayako was at a loss and unable to return to her applique work.
 By believing that she could set her husband’s soul at rest, Ayako began again bit by bit.

 Over the years, Ayako exhibited her applique art in group and solo shows.
 When Ayako was in her early 80s, Asahi Shimbun—a daily newspaper in Japan—offered to mount a major retrospective of her work that would travel around the country.
 She disclosed: When I heard of that, I was near to tears of joy.
 I think my husband would be the second person to be glad of the news, if he were here.
 I can hear his voice saying “Good for you.”

 The exhibition catalog displays 150 works chosen by Ayako.
 Also represented are drawings and notes from her 58 volumes of Harie Nikki (Diary with Textile and Paper Illustration).

 I was delighted when one of my Japanese home-stay students brought me a gift of two tenuguis (muslin hand towels) printed with Ayako Miyawaki’s artwork.
 This showed me that her aesthetic continues on today in Japan.

-I bought this book for the equivalent of $15 from an antique warehouse in Osaka.
-When I got back to my Seattle home, I learned that copies sold for about $350 on the internet.
+I bought this catalog for the equivalent of $15 from an antique warehouse in Osaka.
+When I got back to my Seattle home, I learned that copies sold for about $350 on the internet!